ComNets-Bremen/KeetchiLib/README.md

 are considered as being significant or not (a value between 0.0 and 1.0, inclusive)

-5. `coolOffDur` - The duration to wait when repeated insignificant neighbourhood changes are received
+5. `coolOffDur` - The duration to wait when repeated insignificant neighbourhood changes are received and the cache has been sent from top to bottom

-6. `learningConst` - The constant used to weight the Goodness values when updating in cache (value between 0.0 and 1.0)
+6. `learningConst` - The constant used to weight the Goodness values when updated in cache (value between 0.0 and 1.0)

 7. `simKeetchi` - Indicates whether the KeetchiLib is used for simulations or in a real implementation (true = used in simulations)

+8. `backoffTimerIncrementFactor` - A factor (double value) used to compute the timer duration to send the next data packet when the neighbourhood has no significant change (`next timer duration = current timer duration x backoffTimerIncrementFactor`)

 Once a `KLKeetchi` object is created, the following general workflow must be followed.